Applied Science Level 3

 Why choose this course?

 You will enjoy this course if you have a talent, passion or curiosity for Science and want a career in a STEM-related field.
-We organise an ecology trip to Hunstanton in the summer and have visiting speakers from companies such as Johnson Matthey throughout the year.
+We have visiting speakers from employers, such NHS Cambridge University Hospitals, throughout the year.

 Skills you'll gain